fangwei123456/spikingjelly/docs/source/clock_driven_en/6_dqn_cart_pole_en.rst

 The trained SNN controls the left or right movement of the CartPole, until the end of the game or the number of continuous frames exceeds ``played_frames``.
-During the simulation, the ``play`` function will draw the firing rate of the IF neuron, and the voltage of the NonSpikingLIF neuron in the output layer at the last moment, which directly determines the movement of the CartPole.
+During the simulation, the ``play`` function will draw the firing rate of the IF neuron, and the voltages of the NonSpikingLIF neurons in the output layer at the last moment, which directly determine the movement of the CartPole.

 .. image:: ../_static/tutorials/clock_driven/\6_dqn_cart_pole/512@66.*
     :width: 100%